 If I’m an honors student.
 Who should I talk to?

-- Dr. Guisela Latorre, WGSS Faculty Honors Advisor
+Dr. Guisela Latorre, is the WGSS Faculty Honors Advisor.

 I’m a graduating senior.
 Do I have to fulfill the new Global and Transnational Feminisms course requirement?